ognistik/alfred-pasteflow/README.md

 * **Selective Processing**: This setting allows for advanced workflows when inserting or processing individual list items.
 It works together with your chosen processing order. [***Read more about the insertion & processing logic.***](#the-processing-logic)
 * **Auto-Clear Options**: Decide if you want items cleared after processing.
 You can set this for individual items or the entire list when processed at once. [***Read more about ways to clear your items.***](#clearing-items)
 * **Restart or Stop**: Choose whether to restart processing when you reach the end of your list, or simply stop until you add more items.
-* **Paste Actions**: Optionally, add a line break, comma, space, or press tab after each pasted item from your list.
+* **Paste Actions**: Optionally, add a line break, comma, space, or press tab after each pasted item from your list. *This feature only applies to plain text items.*
-* **Merge Formatting**: When processing your entire list at once, choose to merge items with line breaks, commas, or spaces.
+* **Merge Formatting**: When processing your entire list at once, choose to merge items with line breaks, commas, or spaces. *This feature only applies to plain text items.*
 * **List Lifespan**: Use PasteFlow as a temporary list with a timeout, or keep it indefinitely.
 For long-term lists, there's a custom save directory.

 ### In Action
 PasteFlow is packed with features to make your workflow smoother:

-* **Large Text View**: In the main menu, press CMD L on any item to see your list in large text.
+* **Large Text View**: In the main menu, press CMD L on any item to see your entire list in large text.
 You can also copy it (CMD C) or use Alfred's universal actions on it.
-* **Selective Mode Viewing**: In Selective Mode, CMD L shows the full content of an item.
-Copy or use universal actions here too.
+* **Selective Mode Viewing**: In Selective Mode, CMD L shows the plain text content of an item.
+You may use Alfred's universal actions here for text or files.
 * **Hidden Menu**: Type `:` in Alfred's bar (with PasteFlow's keyword) to reveal extra options like inverting your list order, clearing it, or editing all its raw contents.
 Many of these are also directly available in Text View Mode (`:View`). [***Read all about the main menu.***](#the-main-menu)
 * **Powerful Selective Mode**: Edit individual items, move them around, remove them, or process them in any order.
 Some modifier combos let you tweak the whole list without entering Text View Mode. [***Read all about Selective Mode.***](#selective-mode)
-* **Multi-line Splitting**: Select a multi-line text and automatically split it into individual PasteFlow items. [***Read all about Universal Actions***](#universal-actions)
+* **Multi-line Splitting**: Select a multi-line text and automatically split it into individual PasteFlow items.
+If you select multiple files and "split" them, the files get added as individual items. [***Read all about Universal Actions***](#universal-actions)
 * **Multiple Control Methods**: Use Alfred's bar directly, keyboard shortcuts ([color-coded for easy remembering](#custom-hotkeys)), or send arguments to the external trigger. [***Read all about the external trigger.***](#the-external-trigger)

 PasteFlow is designed to be a flexible & powerful clipboard companion.
 Whether you're a pro or just getting started with paste stacks and clipboard managers, it's here to make your copy/paste tasks more efficient.
 Feel free to read below for more detailed information on all the features, and do not forget to [check out some tips and ideas that you may also find useful.](#closing--tips)